 But as I just love to try everything new it didn’t take long and I found this fixed star of western cuisine.
 And totally fell in love with it.
 With the beautiful simplicity surprisingly combined with lots of flavor.
 And primarily because I am the biggest fan of fast savory meals and this one just combines it all.

-This recipe for Shepherd’s pie is using swede (rutabaga) instead of potatoes.
+This recipe for Shepherd’s Pie with Swede (Paleo, Whole30, Low Carb) is using swede (rutabaga) instead of potatoes.
 I think it’s a great way how to sneak more nourishing veggies into the meal.
 Because swede is much lower in carbs than potatoes and contains lots of vitamins and other nutrients.
 All the ingredients used are also Paleo and Whole30 friendly.
 So it’s totally fine to have two portions instead of one.
 Not really.
 But tell it to my happy tummy.

 - For the swede puree:

 - 1 big swede (about 1 kg), peeled and cut into small cubes